What Are Sirtuins and Sirtfoods?

 Sirtfoods help to activate genes that not only are responsible for metabolism, cell defense, and reproduction, they also help modulate brain plasticity, memory formation and even regulate telomere length, the ends of your DNA strands that tell the cell to split and multiply.

-Although there are artificial or drug oriented sirtuin activators some studies have shown those can increase anxiety so why not just eat the natural sources of the stuff instead.
-All the foods I listed are tasty and easy to find.
-It’s exciting that scientists are looking to find ways of using sirtuin drugs to treat diseases but there’s a lot to be learned still.
-Although resveratrol is a sirtuin and that’s found in red wine, remember it’s also in the skin of red grapes and several plants.
-Again wine is still alcohol so I’d limit the glasses you consume each week.
+Although there are artificial or drug oriented sirtuin activators, studies have shown those can increase anxiety — so why not just eat the natural sources of the stuff instead?
+All the foods listed are tasty and easy to find.

 All these things add up

-It’s a fact here, aging isn’t a disease and the process of aging is complex.
-Engaging in a healthy lifestyle, doing things daily like MELT to reduce stress in the body, and doing things that keep you active and happy are key elements that keep a body feeling great as we age.
+It’s a fact, aging isn’t a disease and the process of aging is complex.
+Engaging in a healthy lifestyle, doing things daily like MELTing to reduce stress in the body, and doing things that keep you active and happy are key elements that keep a body feeling great as we age.